The greatest Champions League semi-finals?

 2002/03

-Returning to his old stamping ground for the second leg, Zinédine Zidane was upstaged as David Trezeguet and Alessandro Del Piero put Juve 2-0 up, with Gianluigi Buffon saving a Luís Figo penalty before Pavel Nedvěd made it 3-0.
+Returning to his old stomping ground for the second leg, Zinédine Zidane was upstaged as David Trezeguet and Alessandro Del Piero put Juve 2-0 up, with Gianluigi Buffon saving a Luís Figo penalty and Pavel Nedvěd netting for 3-0.
 Zidane got a late consolation, but Nedvěd's despair was greater, a booking triggering a suspension for the final.
 "I am so sad I could die," he said afterwards.

 AC Milan 2-0 PSV Eindhoven